Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

-We present some consequences of Theorem~\ref{thm:convergence_deterministic_1} and Corollary \ref{cor:convergence_deterministic} for the statistical model~\eqref{eq:I/O}.
-We assume next that $\{\bX_i\}_{i = 1}^m$ are i.i.d. random matrices drawn from the $\Sigma$-Gaussian ensemble, and the elements of $\{\mathbf{n}_i\}_{i=1}^m$ are i.i.d. $\sigma^2$-sub-Gaussian random variables and independent of the $\bX_i$'s.
-In contrast with the deterministic arguments underlying Theorem~\ref{thm:convergence_deterministic_1} and Corollary~\ref{cor:convergence_deterministic}, convergence results in this section are of probabilistic nature, and build upon Proposition~\ref{prop:g-RSC} and Proposition~\ref{prop:LRSS} to establish that the RSC/RSM properties hold with high-probability.
+We present some implications of Theorem~\ref{thm:convergence_deterministic_1} and Corollary \ref{cor:convergence_deterministic} for the model~\eqref{eq:I/O}, under the following assumption on the design matrix and noise.

+\begin{assumption} Consider the linear model~\eqref{eq:I/O}.
+The design matrices $\{\bX_i\}_{i = 1}^m$ are i.i.d. random matrices drawn from the $\Sigma$-Gaussian ensemble; and the elements of $\{\mathbf{n}_i\}_{i=1}^m$ are i.i.d. $\sigma^2$-sub-Gaussian random variables, independent of the $\bX_i$'s.
+Define \end{assumption}